The Low Impact Homeowner

 Here you will find a more detailed, 26-page guide on adjusting your landscape for water quality: Rainscaping

-Please peruse the water-related publications listed on this NCSU Bio&AG Engineering site to learn more about the various ways biological engineering is improving our water quality.
+Please peruse the water-related publications listed on this NC State Bio&AG Engineering site to learn more about the various ways biological engineering is improving our water quality.

 The NCSU Stormwater Publications site lists more stormwater-specific publications that will be beneficial for homeowners, builders, and developers looking to improve local water quality.

 Building a Rain Garden Although they can be complex, a rain garden is basically a vegetated bowl, or depression, in your yard that captures rain water and allows it to soak into the ground rather than run off your property.
 They generally follow the 10/10 rule: they are sized at 10% of the watershed flowing to them and are deep enough to hold 10 inches of rainwater.
 The link above will take you to a website that will explain everything you need to know about creating a rain garden of your own.

 The Backyard Rain Garden Manual is a condensed, printable version of the above website.
 It will guide you through planning, installing, and maintaining a basic rain garden.

 Native Plants for Yards & Rain Gardens This is a list of plants that love the conditions of our Carolina coast: sometimes really dry and sometimes really wet.
 These plants are not only great to use in rain gardens but, depending on site conditions, can be used throughout your yard.
 Also, all of these plants are native!

 - decrease the amount of water needed for landscape maintenance